tsirbunen/dots/README.md

 ### web ui (intended mainly for mobile use)

+- DOTS frontend is a Next.js React Typescript app.

 ### server

-- DOTS server is a [Fastify](https://www.fastify.io) server added with [GraphQL Helix](https://github.com/contra/graphql-helix) capabilities.
+- DOTS server is a Typescript [Fastify](https://www.fastify.io) server added with [GraphQL Helix](https://github.com/contra/graphql-helix) capabilities.
 The GraphQl schema is built with [GraphQL Modules](https://the-guild.dev/graphql/modules/docs) that enables adding small units piece-by-piece.
 - In the DOTS there are only a couple of main entities.
 Each of the entities has a dedicated GraphQL module and an ORM model.
 - PostgreSQL is used as the permanent data storage, and [Objection](https://vincit.github.io/objection.js/) and [Knex](https://knexjs.org/guide/) are used to manage the database.
 - For testing, [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com) were selected.